Event logs

 The following RBAC rules apply to the event logs feature:

-- Organization Admins can activate, turn off, view, and filter event logs
+- Organization admins can activate, turn off, view, and filter event logs

 To activate event logs: